The Beloved (band): Collaborations with other artists or bands

 Both Marsh and Waddington have collaborated with other artists or bands.
-Waddington co-wrote, co-produced, and contributed guitar to the System 7 track "Habibi".
+Waddington co-wrote, co-produced, and contributed guitar to the System 7 (band) track "Habibi".
 Marsh has contributed vocals to tracks from Laid and Luke Solomon, as well as remixing other artists including Depeche Mode.
 He also worked with Bent on Beautiful Otherness from their 2003 album The Everlasting Blink and We Watch the Stars, which was released in 2013.

-In 2020 Marsh gave vocals to "The sky is the limit", a track released on Berlin based DJ Westbam's album "Famous last songs Vol. 1" (2021).
+In 2020 Marsh gave vocals to "Sky's The Limit", a track released on Westbam's album Famous Last Songs Vol. 1 (2021).